Market Analysts see Fortinet Inc. [FTNT] gaining to $73. Time to buy?

 Goldman have made an estimate for Fortinet Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on February 14, 2023.
 The new note on the price target was released on February 08, 2023, representing the official price target for Fortinet Inc. stock.
 Previously, the target price had yet another raise to $66, while Loop Capital analysts kept a Buy rating on FTNT stock.
 On February 02, 2023, analysts decreased their price target for FTNT shares from 58 to 57.

-Fortinet Inc. [FTNT] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.52.
-With this latest performance, FTNT shares gained by 7.92% in over the last four-week period, additionally plugging by 23.67% over the last 6 months – not to mention a drop of -6.04% in the past year of trading.
+Fortinet Inc. [FTNT] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.68.
+With this latest performance, FTNT shares gained by 11.61% in over the last four-week period, additionally plugging by 24.51% over the last 6 months – not to mention a rise of 0.75% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Fortinet Inc. [FTNT] shares currently have an operating margin of +21.85 and a Gross Margin at +74.91.
 Fortinet Inc.’s Net Margin is presently recorded at +19.41.